Jarfsoft/mecano_new_year_timer/README.md

 - **Real-time Countdown**: Shows a live countdown timer when waiting for the scheduled time
 - **Responsive Design**: Works on desktop and mobile devices
 - **Year-Agnostic**: Works every year automatically - no need to update the date
+- **TypeScript**: Fully typed for better development experience and code safety

 ## How It Works